richard-eman/Todo-Full-Stack/scribbles.md

 on mount/onDismount get changed data from GS for List compare ID to that in GS
 #### DB:
-make db function for edit
+omake db function for edit
 #### API:
 make route
 import